Consensys/quorum/docs/Security/Framework/Quorum Network Security/Consortium.md

 ### Security Checklist

-!!! success "Byznatine fault tolerant consensus protocol should be used if the Consortium member ledger nodes are managed by third party organization."
+!!! success "Use Byznatine fault tolerant consensus protocol in case ledgers servers are managed by an external service provider (E.g cloud provider)"

 !!! success "Consortium member should provide a reasonable network Service-Level Agreement (SLA)."